google/fhir-data-pipes/README.md

 # What is this?
 This repository includes tools for transforming [OpenMRS](openmrs.org) data into a FHIR based warehouse.
 There are two aspects to this transformation:
+- **Streaming mode**: In this mode, there is an intermediate binary that continuously listens to changes in OpenMRS to translate new changes into FHIR resources and upload them to the target data warehouse.
 - **Bulk upload** (a.k.a. _batch mode_): This is used for reading the whole
 content of OpenMRS MySQL database, transform it into FHIR resources, and upload to the target data warehouse.
-- **Streaming mode**: In this mode, there is an intermediate binary that continuously listens to changes in OpenMRS to translate new changes into FHIR resources and upload them to the target data warehouse.

-# Batch mode
-TODO

 # Streaming mode
 This is currently implemented as a stand alone app that sits between OpenMRS and